Siege of Lal Masjid: Negotiations

-On the night of 9 July 2007, as a military assault was being prepared, a delegation including politicians Shujaat Hussain and Ijlaz Ul Haq, as well as religious scholars Saleemullah Khan, Mufti Rafi Usmani, Hanif Jalandhari and Fazlur Rehman Khalil, arrived at the Lal Masjid to negotiate a last-minute ceasefire.
-According to Rafi Usmani and Jalandhari, an agreement was reached but was cancelled at the last moment by President Pervez Musharraf, who then ordered the military to launch the assault.
+On the night of 9 July 2007, as a military assault was being prepared, a delegation including politicians Shujaat Hussain and Ijlaz Ul Haq, as well as religious scholars Saleemullah Khan, Mufti Rafi Usmani, Mufti Naeem, Hanif Jalandhari and Fazlur Rehman Khalil, arrived at the Lal Masjid to negotiate a last-minute ceasefire.
+According to Rafi Usmani, an agreement was reached but was cancelled at the last moment by President Pervez Musharraf, who then ordered the military to launch the assault.

 Fazlur Rehman Khalil, one of the mediators, similarly claimed that Abdul Rashid Ghazi was amenable to a peaceful settlement and had been persuaded to agree to the government's demands, culminating in a five-point agenda to end the standoff.
 Khalil further stated that Ghazi had agreed to surrender and had accepted a peace deal.

+Mufti Naeem, one of the mediators and the head of Jamia Binoria, also stated that Abdul Rashid Ghazi had agreed to the government's demands and was preparing to depart the mosque complex when the military operation commenced.
+Naeem claimed, "We had succeeded in brokering an agreement and everything was agreed upon.
+We were staying at a house near the Lal Masjid when a military officer approached us and asked us to leave the place in 15 minutes.
+Soon we heard that the operation had formally been launched."

 Jamaat-e-Islami (JI)'s leadership, which had also engaged in separate negotiations with Ghazi, stated that a peace accord was reached whereby Ghazi expressed his willingness to surrender to authorities but was cancelled at the last moment by President Pervez Musharraf.

 The military high command then presented President Pervez Musharraf with three options to resolve the standoff: an air strike to destroy the compound, the use of chemical gases to render the occupants unconscious, or a direct ground assault conducted by the Special Service Group (SSG).
 Musharraf chose the final option and ordered the SSG to commence the operation.

 The assault

 On the morning of 10 July 2007, The Pakistani Army issued orders to Special Service Group to storm the mosque and the adjacent madrassah.

 Pakistan Army spokesman Waheed Arshad said troops began by attacking and breaching the mosque from the south and assaulted it from three directions at 4:00 am (23:00 GMT).
 The commandos came under gunfire from behind sandbagged positions on the roof and from the windows of the mosque.
 The army quickly took control of the mosque and then entered Jamia Hafsa madrasah and according to reports, the troops suffered most of their casualties during this phase of the operation.
 In close-quarter combat, smoke grenades, incendiary weapons, phosphorus munitions, tear gas and fragmentation grenades were used.
-It took several hours of intense fighting before the troops gained control of the madrassah with only the it's basement remaining.
+It took several hours of intense fighting before the troops gained control of the madrassah with only its basement remaining.